Stability-AI/StableCascade/train/readme.md

 In this case, you would have `0000.json, 0001.json, 0002.json, 0003.json` in your dataset as well, with keys for `aesthetic_score` and `nsfw_probability`.

+## Starting from a Pretrained Model
+If you want to finetune any model you need the pretrained models.
+You can find details on how to download them in the [models](../models) section.
+After downloading them, you need to modify the checkpoint paths in the config file too.
+See below for the example config files.

 ## Text-to-Image Training
 You can use the following configs for finetuning Stage C on your own datasets.
 All necessary parameters were already explained above.
 So there is nothing new here.
 Take a look at the config for finetuning the